vkbo/novelWriter/docs/source/project_overview.rst

 ------------------

-If you don't want to delete a document, or put it in the :guilabel:`Trash` folder where it may be deleted, but still want it out of your main project tree, you can create an :guilabel:`Archive` root folder and move it there.
+If you don't want to delete a document, or put it in the :guilabel:`Trash` folder where it may be deleted accidentally, but still want it out of your main project tree, you can create an :guilabel:`Archive` root folder and move it there.

 You can drag any document to this folder and preserve its settings.
 The document will always be excluded from the :guilabel:`Build Manuscript` tool.
-It is also removed from the project index, so the tags and references defined in it will not show up anywhere else.
+It is also removed from the :term:`project index`, so the tags and references defined in it will not show up anywhere else.

 .. _a_proj_roots_orphaned: